Sincide/dotfiles/README.md

 A complete Hyprland + Material Design 3 setup with dynamic theming, real-time GPU monitoring, and AI integration.
 Everything works out of the box with one simple command.

+> **🚧 Migration in Progress:** Currently upgrading to unified dynamic theming system inspired by linkfrg's approach.
+Phase 1 (critical bug fixes) complete ✅.
+See `unified-theming-migration/` for details.

 ![Desktop Preview](assets/screenshots/desktop-preview.png)

 ## ✨ What You Get